-Based on the conducted ORSA, the Group prepares a report that is considered on several levels: it is first discussed by the risk management committee, followed by the management board, risk committee and supervisory board.
-After the results are approved on all levels, they are distributed to all the heads of business units.
-The report is also submitted to the ISA.
+Based on the conducted ORSA, the Group prepares a report that is considered at several levels: it is first discussed by the risk management committee, followed by the management board, risk committee and supervisory board.
+After the results are approved at all levels, they are distributed to all the heads of business units.
+The ORSA report is also submitted to the Insurance Supervision Agency.

-The ORSA process is embedded in the decision-making process, which allows for key decisions to be adopted with consideration of the risks involved and for the business strategy to be determined with awareness of the risks and associated capital requirements.
+The ORSA process is embedded in the decision-making process, which allows for key decisions to be adopted with consideration of the risks involved and for the business strategy to be determined with adequate awareness of the risks and associated capital requirements.
 The ORSA results are taken into account by the management in its decision-making, capital management and insurance product development.